hoanghelloworld/Student-Management/README.md

 5. **Developing Programming and Project Management Skills:** Building this application helps students develop programming skills, interface design, and project management.

 In summary, developing a student timetable management application not only improves the management of study time but also brings many benefits for both students and management staff.

+### Research Objectives

+The research objectives of the timetable management project typically revolve around understanding and improving time management skills.
+Here are some common research objectives in time management studies:

+1. **Enhancing Time Management Skills:** The project may focus on analyzing methods, tools, and strategies to improve time management performance.
+The goal is to help individuals or organizations use their time more effectively.

+2. **Understanding Habits and Priorities:** The research may explore how habits are formed and their impact on time management.
+This helps identify ways to optimize habits to achieve goals.

+3. **Applying Techniques and Technology:** The project may investigate the use of applications, software, or technical tools to track and manage time.
+The goal is to leverage modern technology to optimize schedules.

+4. **Exploring the Impact of Environment and Situations:** The research may examine the impact of work environments, workloads, and other factors on time management.
+The goal is to propose suitable solutions for different situations.

+5. **Improving Productivity and Work-Life Balance:** The study may aim to find ways to increase productivity and achieve a better work-life balance through effective time management practices.

+6. **Developing Time Management Training and Education:** The research may focus on creating or evaluating time management training programs, workshops, or educational materials to improve individuals' time management skills.

+7. **Conducting Comparative Studies:** The project may involve comparing time management practices across different groups, organizations, or cultures to identify best practices and areas for improvement.

+Overall, the research objectives in timetable management projects aim to gain insights into time management challenges and develop strategies to help individuals and organizations manage their time more efficiently and effectively.

 <!-- Color Reference -->
 ### :art: Color Reference